 Campus events and webinars

-We host events at various schools each year as well as online webinars for students we are not able to meet on camps.
+We host events at various schools each year as well as online webinars for students we are not able to meet on campus.
 For more information on our schedule, click here.

 Generally, you first complete an on-campus or phone interview and then spend a full day at Bates White.
 You’ll meet with employees across various levels and learn about the position, the firm, the culture, and your potential colleagues.
 In addition to several traditional interviews, you’ll have a case interview, in which you will demonstrate your analytical capabilities and creative thinking.